Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Experiments

-We applied the Neyman-Scott process to a recording of higher vocal center (HVC) premotor neurons in a zebra finch,\footnote{These data are available at \url{http://github.com/FeeLab/seqNMF}; originally published in~\cite{Mackevicius2019}.} which generate sequences that are time-locked to syllables in the bird's courtship song. \Cref{fig:bird_fig}A shows a qualitative comparison of the performance of convNMF and the Neyman-Scott process for neural sequence detection.
+We applied the Neyman-Scott process to a recording of higher vocal center (HVC) premotor neurons in a zebra finch, which generate sequences that are time-locked to syllables in the bird's courtship song. \Cref{fig:bird_fig}A shows a qualitative comparison of the performance of a discrete time method called convNMF~\citep{Mackevicius2019} and the Neyman-Scott process for neural sequence detection.
 The raw data (top panel) showed no visible spike patterns; however, clear sequences were revealed by sorting the neurons lexographically by preferred sequence type and the temporal offset parameter, as inferred by the Neyman-Scott process.
-While both models extracted similar sequences, the Neyman-Scott process provided a finer scale annotation of the final result, offering, for example, attributions at the level of individual spikes to sequences (bottom left of \cref{fig:bird_fig}A).
+While both models extracted similar sequences, the Neyman-Scott process provided a finer scale annotation of the final result, offering, for example, attributions at the level of individual spikes to sequences.

-Further, the Neyman-Scott process offered uncertainty estimates for key parameters via the MCMC samples. \Cref{fig:bird_fig}B summarizes uncertainty in the total number of sequence events, i.e.~$K = |\cC|$, pooled over three independent MCMC runs with different random seeds---all chains converged to similar estimates; the uncertainty is largely due to the rapid sequences (in blue) shown in panel A. \Cref{fig:bird_fig}C displays a co-occupancy matrix where element~$(i,j)$ corresponds to the probability that spike~$i$ and spike~$j$ were attributed to the same sequence.
+Further, the Neyman-Scott process offered uncertainty estimates for key parameters via the MCMC samples. \Cref{fig:bird_fig}B summarizes uncertainty in the total number of latent events pooled over 10 independent MCMC runs with different random seeds---the chains differ slightly in their estimates, with medians differing by 1-2 sequences across chains.
+The uncertainty is largely due to the rapid sequences (in blue) shown in panel A. \Cref{fig:bird_fig}C displays a co-occupancy matrix where element~$(i,j)$ corresponds to the probability that spike~$i$ and spike~$j$ were attributed to the same sequence.
 Finally, \cref{fig:bird_fig}D-E shows the amplitude and offset for each neuron's sequence-evoked response with 95\% posterior credible intervals.
-These results naturally fall out of the probabilistic construction of the the Neyman-Scott process model, but have no obvious analogue in convNMF.
+These results naturally follow from the probabilistic construction of the the Neyman-Scott process model.